DmitryRendov/aws-sandbox-terraform/audit/roles/aws-config/rules/ec2_instance_role_attached/README.md

-# sqs_encryption
+# ec2_instance_role_attached

-A Terraform module to deploy a custom AWS Config rule to check whether SQS queue has encryption at rest enabled..
+A Terraform module to deploy a custom AWS Config rule to check whether EC2 instance have instance role attached

 ## Information